Cyber security analyst

 You'll typically start in an entry-level or junior cyber security role.
 After building up several years of experience you could progress into roles such as senior cyber security analyst or consultant.

-After gaining significant experience in the field, you may be able to progress into higher-level leadership and managerial roles, eventually progressing to become a director or head of cyber security.
+After gaining extensive experience in the field, you may be able to progress into higher-level leadership and managerial roles, eventually progressing to become a director or head of cyber security.
 Setting up your own cyber security company or working as an independent cyber security consultant may also be possible.